-The push, which is the biggest to date for the title, launches this month and will comprise press, posters and radio.
+The push, which is the biggest to date for title launches this month and will comprise press, posters and radio.

 Exact details of the creative are being kept under wraps, but The Spectator's publisher, Kimberly Fortier, said it would build on the magazine's "humour and intelligence".
 The campaign strapline will be "unashamedly elitist".